How To Restore Deleted Post Or Page In WordPress (Step By Step Guide)

 - A random glitch during an update or modification on your website causes a few posts to disappear.
 This is rare but it does happen.

-If you find yourself in these situations, there is no way to retrieve these pages from the WP admin panel.
+If you find yourself in these situations, there is no way to recover permanently deleted pages or posts from the WP admin panel.
 You can try a few other methods to get your pages or posts back:

 Without further ado, let’s dive in.

-The easiest way to retrieve deleted blog posts and pages is to restore your website’s backup.
+The easiest way to recover deleted pages or blog posts in WordPress is to restore your website’s backup.
 If you’ve used a backup service like BlogVault, you can easily restore your backup with a few clicks.
 If you haven’t taken a backup copy with a backup plugin like BlogVault, you can try contacting your web host or using cPanel.

 We’ll show you how to restore your backup using three methods: